hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric.md

             </td>
             <td>
                 Refactor Gateway's CommitStatus service in line with updated protobufs, so the returned CommitStatusResponse message includes the block number in which the transaction committed.
-This required a refactor to the commit finder implementation and a switch from Counterfeiter to Mockery as the mocking framework for that package due to cyclic import limitations with Counterfeiter.

 First step towards implementing chaincode event listening.
 A dummy implementation of that service that returns an error is included.
             </td>